 You may have seen fake wasps nests promoted as a valid way to keep wasps away.
 Homeowners can build their own or purchase already-made fake wasp nests to discourage wasps from creating nests near their home.
 But, do these fake wasp nests actually work or are they a waste of time and money for homeowners?

 Fake wasp nests do not work very well.
-While they might discourage some types of wasps to stay away from the home, many wasps nest in the ground or will nest right near an unused nest.
+While they might discourage some species of wasp from nesting near the home, many wasps will nest in the ground and right next to an unused/fake nest.

 What Are Fake Wasp Nests?